Berg0162/simcline/FTMS Enabled/FTMS_Simcline/experiment-esp32s3_FTMS_Simcline_v000/README.md

 # <img src="https://github.com/Berg0162/simcline/blob/master/images/SC_logo.png" width="64" height="64" alt="SIMCLINE Icon"> &nbsp; SIMCLINE for FTMS enabled Trainers based on the LILYGO ESP32S3 T-Display board (work in progress!)
+## Description
+T-Display-S3 is a ESP32-S3 development board.
+It is equipped with a color 1.9" LCD screen and two programmable buttons.
+Communication using I8080 interface.
+Retains the same layout design as T-Display.
+You can directly use ESP32S3 for USB communication or programming.

+## T-Display-S3 Pinout
 <img src="https://github.com/Berg0162/simcline/blob/master/images/T-Display-S3-pinout.png">

 # Electronic Components and Circuitry used in version 2.0<br>